ljagiello/airdash/README.md

 - Auto-refresh every 60 seconds (configurable)
 - Clean, minimal menu bar interface
 - Background daemon mode with automatic installation
-- About window with version info and GitHub link
-- Signed and notarized for macOS security
 - Native macOS app using AppKit

 ## Requirements